Feavy/tydi/README.md

 [![npm version](https://badge.fury.io/js/tydi.svg)](https://badge.fury.io/js/tydi)

 Use TypeScript compiler to automatically detect, instantiate and link your dependencies **at compile-time**.
+It then generates a simple source file to import.
+Nothing magic!

-Syntax is inspired from Java's bean definition.
+Syntax is inspired from Jakarta Contexts and Dependency Injection specification.

 The available annotations are:
 - `@Singleton` : Defines a bean (Service) class, it will be automatically instantiated and injected into the beans that depend on it.